 You might be wondering why these different chargeback types matter to you.
 After all, isn’t the culprit ultimately responsible for the cost?
 Sadly, fraudsters who aren’t caught can’t be held responsible, which means that your business could pay the price in lost goods and revenue.
 Plus, too many chargebacks filed against your business could result in sudden merchant account termination.

 In the instance of true fraud, the issuing bank might take the hit depending on how the chargeback process works itself out (each scenario is different).
 If a cardholder is committing chargeback fraud, the EMV terminal will also remove your liability and hopefully result in the issuing bank reversing the claim.
-If a friendly chargeback is issued, a signature can prove that the cardholder simply forgot about the transaction or wasn’t aware of it.
-In every scenario, an EMV terminal absolves you of blame (and financial loss).
+If a friendly chargeback is issued, some Virtual Terminals can store digital signatures that prove the cardholder simply forgot about the transaction or wasn’t aware of it.
+This is preferable to spending time searching through boxes and file cabinets of receipts in the event of a dispute.
+Ultimately, an EMV terminal absolves you of blame (and financial loss) in every scenario.

 In contrast, a signature won’t defend you from a bank-initiated chargeback.
 The best way to avoid these disputes is to upgrade to EMV-compliant technology.
 Afterall, bank-initiated chargebacks are simply an incentive to get businesses to transition to EMV-ready technology.